 \subsection{Today ($z=0$): {Low metallicity in low-mass galaxies reflects quenching, not youth}}

-Fig. \ref{fig:stellarmetal} shows galaxy metallicities as a function of their stellar mass.
-Simulated galaxies are again split in three samples: inside/outskirt/suburb.
-Trends are similar for the three groups: low mass galaxies are metal poor while massive galaxies are more metal rich.
-There is a noticeable break in the metallicity-stellar mass relation with a shallower slope at stellar masses above 10$^{9.5}$~M$_\odot$ than at lower stellar masses.
-The yellow solid line gives the same relation for a magnitude-limited sample of SDSS galaxies \citep{2005MNRAS.362...41G}\footnote{They do not explicitly mention the initial mass function they use.
-However, since they compare their stellar mass estimates to those of \citet{2003MNRAS.341...33K} who use a Kroupa IMF, we apply the conversion for the latter.}.
-Beforehand, we multiply the observed metallicity values by a factor 0.55 ($\sim$0.26~dex).
-Indeed, it has been shown before that AMR \ramses\ simulations so far produce galaxies with low metallicities \citep[e.g.][]{2011MNRAS.417.1853D,2016MNRAS.459.4408M,2017MNRAS.470..166H}.
+Figure \ref{fig:stellarmetal} shows galaxy metallicities as a function of their stellar mass.
+Simulated galaxies are again split into three samples: inside, outskirts, and suburbs.
+The trends are similar for the three groups: low-mass galaxies are metal poor, while massive galaxies are more metal rich.
+There is a noticeable break in the metallicity--stellar mass relation with a shallower slope at stellar masses above 10$^{9.5}$~M$_\odot$ than at lower stellar masses.
+The solid yellow line gives the same relation for a magnitude-limited sample of SDSS galaxies \citep{2005MNRAS.362...41G}.\footnote{They do not explicitly mention the IMF they use.
+However, since they compare their stellar mass estimates to those of \citet{2003MNRAS.341...33K} who use a Kroupa IMF, we apply the conversion for the latter.} Beforehand, we multiply the observed metallicity values by a factor 0.55 ($\sim$0.26~dex).
+It has been shown that AMR \ramses\ simulations so far produce galaxies with low metallicities \citep[e.g.,][]{2011MNRAS.417.1853D,2016MNRAS.459.4408M,2017MNRAS.470..166H}.
 Several reasons might be at stake in addition to the metal yield based on a Salpeter IMF in our simulation.
 This will be the object of further investigations in a future paper with a second simulation run based on a Kroupa IMF metal yield.
-We can also mention that Eulerian schemes diffuse metals at the resolution scale.
-Indeed, \citet{2021MNRAS.504.2998S} showed that there is a gradient in metallicity from inward outward by $\sim$0.4~dex in M87 counterpart that makes it more metal rich when considered globally than M87 in its inner part.
-Still, in a future paper, we will also show that the metallicity is quite low in the intracluster medium.
+We can also mention that Eulerian schemes diffuse metals at the resolution scale. \citet{2021MNRAS.504.2998S} showed that there is a gradient in metallicity from inward to outward by $\sim$0.4~dex in the M87 counterpart that makes it more metal rich when considered globally than M87 in its inner part.
+In a future paper, we will also show that the metallicity is quite low in the intracluster medium.
 Thus, the diffusion outside galaxies might not be the reason for the difference observed here.
-On the observational side though, systematics might affect the estimates because of i) the choice of the mix of star formation histories model by about +0.04~dex, ii) the S/N cut-off by about +0.2~dex for M$_*<~$2$\times$10$^9$~M$_\odot$, iii) the small aperture radius for SDSS spectra \citep{2005MNRAS.362...41G}.
+On the observational side though, systematics might affect the estimates because of i) the choice of the mix of star formation history model by about +0.04~dex, ii) the S/N cutoff by about +0.2~dex for M$_*<~$2$\times$10$^9$~M$_\odot$, or iii) the small aperture radius for SDSS spectra \citep{2005MNRAS.362...41G}.
 Combined with a mass return and metal yield from a Kroupa IMF, these systematics might close, or at least reduce, the 0.26 dex difference.
-Note also that Fig. \ref{fig:metalage} shows that no shift is applied, because non-significant, for galaxies from Altas$^{3D}$, a sample containing Virgo cluster galaxies \citep{2015MNRAS.448.3484M}, as detailed below.
+We also note that Fig. \ref{fig:metalage} shows that no shift is applied, because it was not significant, for galaxies from Altas$^{3D}$, a sample containing Virgo cluster galaxies \citep{2015MNRAS.448.3484M}, as detailed below.